michuW93/microsoft_azure_fundamentals/README.md

 * IaaS: Azure Compute, Azure Storage
 * PaaS: Azure Logic Apps, Azure Functions, Azure Web Jobs, Azure Automation
 * SaaS: SharePoint, OneDrive for Business, Microsoft Teams, Power Platform

+<b>Infrastructure as a service</b>:
+perfect for test and development scenarios because you can turn on and turn off dev machines only when needed so you dont need to pay all the time.
+Storage and backups as price is good.
+High performance computing and data analyzis - require very powerful computers for a short time.

+<b>Platform as a service:</b>
+analytics or business inteligence - alows company to analyze and mine data finding insights and patterns and predict outcomes to improve forecasting, product design decisions etc. it's also great for developers.

+<b>Software as a service:</b>
+getting access to sophisticated applications and no need to manage any infrastructure yourself.
+Imagine all of the work needed to install Skype for business, SharePoint servers on premises vs just using the same tools in a matter of minutes.